Yoav666s/dnd-wiki/collections/_expansions/astronomers-guide-to-extraterrestrial-travel.md

 Some prefer to wake up in the early morning, taking rests at the same \~12.5 hour intervals.
 It doesn't matter since the day is so long, and you have to sleep during daytime and stay awake during nighttime, anyway.

 ### Terrus
 **The fifth planet from Ausaria.** It consists of vast continents, large bodies of water, plants, and an atmosphere composition that's perfect for terrestrial life.
 It is home for countless civilizations that live in forests, jungles, deserts, and other biomes, and most adventures take place there.
 It completes an orbit around Ausaria approximately every 950 days.
+One day on Terrus is approximately 24 hours.

 **Moons.** Terrus has one moon, called Selene.
 It conpletes a full orbit approximately every 19.75 days.